CSCfi/rems/docs/usingtheapi.md

 java -Drems.config=path/to/config -jar rems.jar api-key add abcd1234 this is my secret api key
 ```

-API keys can optionally have _user_ and _path whitelists_.
+API keys can optionally have _user_ and _method/path whitelists_.
 These limit
-the users the API key can impersonate, and the paths the API key can
+the users the API key can impersonate, and which paths the API key can
-access.
+access with which HTTP method.
 Here are some examples:

 ```sh
 # Set whitelists: